dsuch/pymqi/docs/examples.rst

 Notes:

-* WebSphere MQ packages for Linux are distributed as RPMs and we can query the RPM database for information about what's been installed,
+* IBM MQ packages for Linux are distributed as RPMs and we can query the RPM database for information about what's been installed,

 * PyMQI hasn't been used in the example, however the task is related to MQ administration and that's why it's been shown here.

 =======================================================================
-How to check the versions of WebSphere MQ packages installed, Windows
+How to check the versions of IBM MQ packages installed, Windows
 =======================================================================

 Code::

     import logging
     import _winreg

     logging.basicConfig(level=logging.INFO)

     key_name = "Software\\IBM\\MQSeries\\CurrentVersion"

     try:
         key = _winreg.OpenKey(_winreg.HKEY_LOCAL_MACHINE, key_name)
     except WindowsError:
-        logging.info("Could not find WebSphere MQ-related information in Windows registry.")
+        logging.info("Could not find IBM MQ-related information in Windows registry.")
     else:
         version = _winreg.QueryValueEx(key, "VRMF")[0]
-        logging.info("WebSphere MQ version is [%s]." % version)
+        logging.info("IBM MQ version is [%s]." % version)

-* Versions of WebSphere MQ packages installed under Windows can be extracted by querying the Windows registry,
+* Versions of IBM MQ packages installed under Windows can be extracted by querying the Windows registry,

 * Again, PyMQI hasn't been used in the example, however the task is related to MQ